fabrigeas/Cheatsets/Angular.md

 There are 3 types:

 - Component-directive(Component)
-- Attribute-directives(Change the appearance or behavoir of a DOM, Component, Directive)
+- Attribute-directives(Change the appearance or behavior of a DOM, Component, Directive)
 - [Structural-directives](https://angular.io/guide/structural-directives) Changes the DOM layout by ++,-- DOM elements eg NgFor, NgIf

 #### Attribute directive